Can you actually THINK your way out of depression and mania?

 A sad mood brought on by depression, for example, can lead one to think, "There is nothing I can do about my problem," causing one to give up on a project.
 By contrast, the euphoria of mania can bring on the perception of a bright idea and the impetus to foolishly take on a new enterprise.

 But there is more to it than that.
-The ultimate path to Buddhahood, world peace, and getting rich quick from watching that dog food commercial on TV may set the scene for speaking in tongues to Vlad in Bucharest till three in the morning, then showing up at one’s day job a few hours later exhausted and with racing thoughts.
+The ultimate path to Buddhahood, world peace, and getting rich quick - which came to you in a flash from watching Flipper advance to the next round of Dancing With the Stars - may set the scene for speaking in tongues to Vlad in Bucharest till three in the morning, then showing up at one’s day job a few hours later exhausted and with racing thoughts.

 "The problem was not the project," Dr Basco writes.
 "The problem was the timing … Emotions can set you up to overreact to internal or external events."